nomelif/Audionodes/README.md

 ### Interesting setups

-We have made up a gist with interesting Audionodes setups, see here: (Audionodes demo networks)[https://gist.github.com/nomelif/759d6963c3ded049268f6e6ada855d3f].
+We have made up a gist with interesting Audionodes setups, see here: https://gist.github.com/nomelif/759d6963c3ded049268f6e6ada855d3f.
 They are complete with samples on SoundCloud.

 #### Sonar [TODO: Move to the Gist]